top of page

 4. Faster, Higher-Quality Content Production

 Content velocity is now a competitive advantage.
+Using Shopify Magic, merchants can generate:

 • SEO-optimized product descriptions